expo/fyi/sso-setup-google-ws.md

 # Configuring Google WS for Expo SSO

-In order for Expo to configure your organization to use Single Sign-On (SSO), it is recommended that you create and configure a new Google Cloud Project in your Google Workspace and then provide the Expo support team with the following information:
+In order for Expo to configure your organization to use Single Sign-On (SSO), it is recommended that you create and configure a new Google Cloud Project in your Google Workspace and make note of the following information:

 - Client ID from your Google WS application
 - Client secret from Google WS application
-- Google issuer URL
+- Google issuer URL is https://accounts.google.com
 - Expo organization name

 Read on for how to configure the Google WS application and obtain this information.